xnetcat/vpnVPN/infra/README.md

 # Infrastructure (Pulumi TypeScript)

-This package defines the AWS compute, networking, and observability stack for vpnVPN's VPN data-plane.
+This package defines the AWS compute, networking, and observability stack for vpnVPN's VPN data-plane and services.

 ## Quick Start